sokolhessnerlab/rcs/analysis/README.md

 #### 7. CombinedData

 -   empty as of now - is intended for any of the combined data frames above that need to be exported as CSV or other non-Rdata formats.

+#### 8. Raw data for OSF (on both OSF and lab drive)
+6 files that include raw data for ALL participants (n=134; exclusion not applied, no scoring included):
+    1. Risky decision-making data from both rounds
+    2. Post round questionnaires (RDM)
+    3. RDM outcome information
+    4. Post task questions
+    5. Symspan
+    6. Ospan
+    7. ERQ + demographic